Indian School, Salalah: Scouts and Guides

-The school also conducts the Scouts and Guides program in association with The Bharat Scouts and Guides from classes 5th to 9th.
+The school also conducts the Scouts and Guides program in association with The Bharat Scouts and Guides from classes 5th to 8th.
 This program is an extra- curricular education consisting of outdoor physical activities like camping, hiking, knot tying, excursions and social services.
 The Scouts uniform is a deep grey shirt, navy blue pants with Scouts hat, neck kerchief and whistle while the Guides have a deep blue kurta and salvar, with neck kerchief and a campaign hat.
 Children from class 3 and 4 are enrolled as Cubs/ Bulbuls as a training before they enter the real senior Scouts and Guides program.

 Celebrations and holidays

-The teachers are given a day off on Teacher's day held on 5 September, the class 11 and 12 students are allowed to impersonate members of the faculty and teach a few classes.
+The teachers are given a day off on Teacher's day held on 5 September, the class 11 and 12 students are allowed to impersonate members of the faculty and teach a few classes, and conduct a grand assembly.

 The school celebrates all Indian holidays with cultural festivals that are well-attended by the Salalah populace.
 Most of the religious and cultural festivals of India are also celebrated.
 The school remains closed on Omani National Holidays.

 The Annual Sports Meet is held usually in November and the School Annual Day in January.

 The Annual Day is celebrated on a grand scale with skits, dances, choirs etc. Students are then conferred with prizes and certificates for outstanding achievements in academics and co-curricular activities for that academic year.

-The school used to have regular exhibitions until 2006 which was restarted again with a large-scale exhibition in 2014.
-The school also conducts Carnivals.
+The school used to have regular exhibitions until 2006 which was restarted again with a large-scale exhibition in 2014, followed by one in 2024.
+The school also conducts Carnivals, the last one took place in 2022.